 Scrambling to cover too many bills with too little income is the modern American experience for millions of people.
-Financial stress is all-consuming, but it is possible to dig out from under your bills and take back some control.
+Financial stress is all-consuming, but it is possible to dig yourself out from under your bills and take back some control.

 Face the Music